-And we will see some lessons that Jesus teaches on this when we come back and study more about the terminology 'ego-eimi.'
-Then we come to John 7.
-So you see, John deliberately left out many events-because I'm sure a lot of events happened between Passover and Feast of Tabernacles.
-A lot of events happened.
-But John is laying out the book of John according to the Passover/Fall Festival season.
+We will see some lessons that Jesus teaches on this when we come back and study more about the terminology 'ego-eimi.'
+John deliberately left out many events because I'm sure a lot of events happened between Passover and Feast of Tabernacles.
+John is laying out the book of John according to the Passover/Fall Festival season.

-- John 7:2-"Now the Jews' Feast of Tabernacles was near."
-So there's a Fall Festival season-because it covers the Feast of Tabernacles.
-Verse 37, it talks about the Last Great Day.
-This undoubtedly has to be just toward sunset as the Last Great Day was beginning. - John 8 & 9-We find in the morning that he preached. - John 10:22-the Feast of Dedication.
+John 7:2: "Now the Jews' Feast of Tabernacles was near."
+So, there's a Fall Festival season because it covers the Feast of Tabernacles.
+It talks about the Last Great Day (v 37).
+This undoubtedly has to be just toward sunset as the Last Great Day was beginning.

+- > John 8 & 9-We find in the morning that He preached - ➤ John 10:22-the Feast of Dedication

-So that's just kind of a little inset there.
+That's just kind of a little inset there.
 That's what the Jews call Hanukah today.
 To actually keep the real Feast of Dedication would not necessarily be wrong, but I don't know how far the Jews have strayed in their Hanukah celebration.
-But I do know the basic thing behind it was that after they were cleansing the temple from the abomination of desolation in the days of Antiochus Epiphanes that they were cleansing the temple and dedicating it, and they only had enough oil for one day, but it burned for eight days until the temple was purified.
+But I do know the basic thing behind it was that after they were cleansing the temple from the abomination of desolation in the days of Antiochus Epiphanes and dedicating it, and they only had enough oil for one day, but it burned for eight days until the temple was purified.
 That's where they get the feast of Hanukah.
 But I imagine it is pretty well commercialized and made an awful lot like Christmas nowadays, as the Jews answer to the 'Christian' (so-called) Christmas.

-- John 11-the resurrection of Lazarus - John 12-begins the Passover-Jesus' last Passover.
+- ➤ John 11-the resurrection of Lazarus - ➤ John 12-begins the Passover, Jesus' last Passover

-So, you see the basic outline that is there:
+The basic outline that is there: